National Association of Criminal Defense Lawyers

 The National Association of Criminal Defense Lawyers (NACDL) is committed to preserving fairness within America's criminal justice system by protecting the rights of Americans and promoting due process around the world.

 The NACDL is a professional organization and advocacy group.
-With more than 40,000 members worldwide, it has more than 9,000 national members and members in 90 affiliate organizations at local, state and international levels.
+With more than 40,000 members worldwide which includes more than 9,000 national members in addition to members in 90 affiliate organizations at local, state and international levels.

 NACDL is designed specifically to support criminal defense lawyers at all levels, to expand their professional potential, as well as continue the progressive movement for the security of justice.
 The organization bases its efforts on three underlying principals:

 - Ensure justice and due process for persons accused of crime;